poles-p/mlsl-as3api/README.md

 mlsl-as3api
 ---------------
 Goal of this lib is to bring mlsl feature to flash.
-Flash Stage3D api lacks of higher level shading languages, while c-based ones just suck.
+Flash Stage3D api lacks of higher level shading languages, while c-based ones aren't cool enough.
 Programs are compiled from mlsl (ML-based shading language) source to agal bytecode or assembler with json file describing named paramaters.

 MLSL project: (link as soon as possible)